zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation02.md

 ### Objective

-Even though none of the RFC seems to explicitly state, but it is clear that the name server records for a domain must not resolve to the same IP address for resilience
+Even though none of the RFC seems to explicitly state, but it is clear that distinct name server records for a domain must not resolve to the same IP address for resilience

 ### Inputs